danielye0010/GA-BPNN-for-Concrete-Strength-Prediction/README.md

 1. Wang, Z., Liu, S., Wu, K., Huang, L., Wang, J. (2023).
 Study on the mechanical performance of alkali residue-based lightweight soil. *Construction and Building Materials*, 384, 131353.
 2. Elbaz, K. (2021).
 Flowchart of generalized structure for GA model.

-## Acknowledgments
-Special thanks to Wang Zhengcheng, Zhang Xiang, and Li Mengyao for their guidance.
-Appreciation to Dr. Luweico for the opportunity to present and discuss this research.

 # Contributor
 Yuhao Zhang
 Daniel Ye